adjony/ASL-Bill/ReadMe.md

 # ASL Billing

-The purpose of this script is to format billing information for the ASL brand in a particular way.
+The purpose of this script is to format payroll information for the ASL brand in a particular way.

-TODO: describe the way in which this billing information is accepted and subsequently formatted.
+TODO: describe the way in which this payroll information is accepted and subsequently formatted.

 ## Folder Setup

-Looks for a file called `~/Documents/asl-billing/EiD_SageImport_Template.xlsm` and modifies it
+Looks for a file called `~/Documents/asl-payroll/EiD_SageImport_Template.xlsm` and modifies it

 ## Python Env Setup
 - Export conda packages to environment